nextstrain/rsv/config/description.md

 We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work.
 Please note that although data generators have generously shared data in an open fashion, that does not mean there should be free license to publish on this data.
 Data generators should be cited where possible and collaborations should be sought in some circumstances.
 Please try to avoid scooping someone else's work.
 Reach out if uncertain.

-We maintain two views of human respiratory syncytial virus evolution for each RSV subtype:
+We maintain three views of human respiratory syncytial virus evolution for each RSV subtype:

 The first is ['rsv/a/genome'](https://nextstrain.org/staging/rsv/a/genome) and ['rsv/b/genome'](https://nextstrain.org/staging/rsv/b/genome), which show evolution of full genome sequences.

 The second is ['rsv/a/G'](https://nextstrain.org/staging/rsv/a/G) and ['rsv/b/G'](https://nextstrain.org/staging/rsv/b/G), which show evolution of only the G gene, which is highly variable and for which more data points are available than for the full-genome.

+The second is ['rsv/a/F'](https://nextstrain.org/staging/rsv/a/F) and ['rsv/b/F'](https://nextstrain.org/staging/rsv/b/G), which show evolution of only the F gene.
+The F gene builds currently don't contain any clade annotations.

 #### Analysis